Dr Richard May

 May, R. J., Dymond, S., & Freegard, G. (2012, September).
 Experimental analysis of arbitrarily applicable spatial relations: A relational frame theory approach.
 European Association for Behaviour Analysis Conference, Lisbon, Portugal.

 British Psychological Society

 Fellow of The Higher Education Academy

-Dr May’s research is primarily focused on stimulus equivalence, Relational Frame Theory, verbal behaviour, and autism.
+Dr May’s research is primarily focused on stimulus equivalence, Relational Frame Theory, verbal behaviour, autism and the mechanisms underlying the placebo response.
 He has authored numerous papers on topics related to language intervention and derived relational responding in journals such as the Journal of the Experimental Analysis of Behavior, Journal of Applied Behavior Analysis, The Behaviour Analyst, Research in Autism Spectrum Disorders, and the Journal of Autism and Developmental Disorders.
-He currently serves on the Editorial Board of the Journal of Applied Behaviour Analysis and regularly presents his research findings at both national and international conferences.
+He has served on the Editorial Board of the Journal of Applied Behaviour Analysis and regularly presents his research findings at both national and international conferences.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.